iiasa/message_ix/doc/install-adv.rst

 -----------------------------------------

 We recommend that new users install |MESSAGEix| using :program:`pip` (`user guide <https://pip.pypa.io/en/stable/user_guide/>`_), the package manager recommended by the Python Software Foundation.
-:program:`pip` can be used when Python is installed directly or as installed from :program:`conda`.
+:program:`pip` can be used when Python is installed directly, or it can be installed using :program:`conda`.
 [3]_

 If you are more comfortable with Anaconda, you can also install |MESSAGEix| using :program:`conda`.

 Advanced users may choose to install from source code, to benefit from the latest features or to test features that have not been merged.
-For this purpose :program:`pip` *must* be used; while it is possible to do this within an initial install made using :program:`conda`, [3]_ it is usually simpler not to mix the two and to use :program:`pip` from the start.
+For this purpose :program:`pip` *must* be used; while it is possible to do this within an initial install made using :program:`conda`, [3]_ it is usually simpler not to mix the two and instead use :program:`pip` from the start.

 Whichever option you choose, please skip the other sections.